 As a result of the action short of strike, the school did not distribute the confidential, online questionnaire information to year 7 children, parents and staff.
-Therefore, it is not possible to report on the views of children, parents and staff.
+Therefore, it is not possible to report on their views.

 3. Focus of the inspection